 After installing the 'SSH server' and 'SFTP server' components, go to the 'Applications' page of the router's web interface, find the 'Private cloud' section and click on the header.

 You will see the window, the main server settings, and user management options are presented in the 'SFTP settings' section.

 If you want to access the SFTP server from the external interface, enable the 'Allow access from the Internet' option.
 You will see the following message: 'Warning!
 Enabling internet access for SFTP will enable SSH public access'.
 Click on 'Confirm'.

 You can find the port number that uses the built-in SSH server in the 'SSH port' field.
-By default, the server uses the standard TCP port number 22 for the connection.
+The server uses the standard TCP port number 22 for the connection by default.
 If necessary, you can change the port number (for example, use 2022).
 We recommend doing this to improve the security, as the standard ports are often exposed to attacks on the Internet.

 If the 'Anonymous access' option is enabled, the connection to the SFTP server will be available to all users without authorization.
 We recommend not using anonymous access but setting up access rights to the SFTP server with authorization (in this case, when connecting to the SFTP server, the user will have to enter a username and a password).

 NOTE: Important!
 When using authentication, you must configure the access rights to the folders of the USB memory device for the client; otherwise, it will not be possible to connect to the SFTP server.